chibicitiberiu/ytsm/README.md

 Of course, there are a lot of things that still need to be done.
 The web interface is still pretty limited, and there might still be uncaught bugs.
 These are some of the things that need to be done:

-* get status bar to actually display something (right now it's just a hardcoded message)
-* add an indication of what the synchronization jobs are doing to the UI
-* video page, which contains an embedded player
 * OAuth YouTube authentication, so private playlists can be obtained
 * Web UI improvements:
-    * Paging for videos
     * Handle drag & drop for the subscription folders
     * Update UI when something changes
 * Improve stability